 Proper water filtration management and waste management must also be high priority.
 This includes drinking water, cafeteria sinks, food preparation stations, plumbing systems, and drainage.
 When necessary, maintenance management must make the repairs or contact a local plumber to do so.
 Related to waste management, trash removal as well as grease trap cleaning in the cafeteria is also done by the maintenance department.

-With so many people entering and exiting the building (or buildings), varying room sizes, and the large square footage of campus facilities, maintaining optimal indoor air quality is both important and challenging.
-Often abbreviated IAQ in maintenance, indoor air quality includes not only the air that passes through the HVAC system, but also radon gas, construction dust, mold, paint fumes, stack emissions, and asbestos.
+With so many people entering and exiting the building (or buildings), varying room sizes, and the large square footage of campus facilities, maintaining optimal indoor air quality (IAQ) is both important and challenging.
+Indoor air quality includes not only the air that passes through the HVAC system, but also radon gas, construction dust, mold, paint fumes, stack emissions, and asbestos.
 If the indoor air quality in a school is less than ideal, it can cause individuals to experience allergy symptoms, congestion, headaches, and nausea.

 Maintenance during School Breaks and Summer